glenmurphy/DockerExamples/Readme.md

 state of that virtual machine for you - restarting it across system restarts etc.

-- This means you can easily run your scripts (Deno) in a persistent way without worrying about how to set up Deno or Node with systemd etc
+- This means you can easily run your scripts (Deno) in a persistent way without worrying about how to set up Deno or Node with systemd etc. As an example, the [dstart](https://github.com/glenmurphy/DockerExamples/blob/master/scripts/dstart.sh) script shows how you can run any Deno script persistently.
-- It lets you group images together so you can have one container running an nginx image, a Deno app server image, and a database image
+- Using Docker Compose, you can group images together so you can have one container running an nginx image, a Deno app server image, and a database image
-- It lets containers talk to each other, so one key example is having an nginx+letencrypt container that notices the creation of other webserver containers and automatically starts accepting requests for their domain, creates SSL certs, proxies requests etc. This greatly simplifies the deployment of websites (no messing around with systemd, nginx conf, and letencrypt)
+- Using Docker Contexts, all the docker commands can execute across any machine running docker;
-- All the docker commands can execute across any machine running docker (using docker contexts);
+  so with one 'switch contexts' command you can have the results of your commands execute on the local machine, staging, or prod
-  so with one command you can swap from dev, to staging, to prod
+- It lets you configure how containers talk to each other, so one key example is having an nginx+letencrypt container that notices the creation of other webserver containers and automatically starts accepting requests for their domain, creates SSL certs, proxies requests etc. This greatly simplifies the deployment of websites (no messing around with systemd, nginx conf, and letencrypt)

 # External resources:
 * https://www.docker.com/blog/how-to-deploy-on-remote-docker-hosts-with-docker-compose/
 * https://blog.logrocket.com/how-to-deploy-deno-applications-to-production/
 * https://docs.docker.com/develop/develop-images/dockerfile_best-practices/

-# setup (all machines)
+# Setup (all machines)
 https://docs.docker.com/engine/install/ubuntu/

     /bin/bash